Ritual Health Specialty Tea

 This rush of tones? -from The Way of Chuang Tzu, Thomas Merton

-This is sheng puerh, the uncooked kind.
-It is a different animal than the shou puerh, the cooked kind.
-Brewed a little differently and you can really appreciate the brightness and floral nature and freshness of the tea.
-It also will age well.
-This was a special year.
+This is our sheng puerh, the raw kind.
+It is a different animal than the shou puerh, and it is so fresh and lovely.
+Often considered to be a more acquired taste, sheng puerh is brewed a little differently from shou.
+This allows you to really appreciate the brightness, floral nature and freshness of the tea.

 Herbal Teas